tpm2-software/tpm2-tools/man/tpm2_activatecredential.1.md

-tpm2_activatecredential 8 "AUGUST 2017" Linux "User Manuals"
+tpm2_activatecredential 1 "AUGUST 2017" tpm2-tools
 ==================================================

 NAME
 ----

-tpm2_activatecredential(8) - verify that an object is protected with a specific key.
+tpm2_activatecredential(1) - verify that an object is protected with a specific key.

 SYNOPSIS